hashicorp/terraform-aws-waypoint-ecs/examples/single-env/README.md

 A search of this example directory for `<YOUR_TFC_ORGANIZATION_HERE>` will show where your TFC org needs to be substituted.

 For more details, see [Terraform Cloud Getting Started](https://developer.hashicorp.com/terraform/tutorials/cloud-get-started)

+NOTE: If you haven't configured Terraform Cloud with credentials to your AWS environment, or added a tfc_agent, you will likely wish to change your workspace's [execution mode](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings#execution-mode) to `Local` after running `terrraform init` in this repo, so that your local Terraform CLI process operates against AWS.

 ### Waypoint